Tyler-Elliot/osticket-prereqs/README.md

 -Download osTicket: From osTicket.com, get the latest stable release (or your preferred version).

--Extract Files: Unzip the osTicket files into a folder under your IIS web root (e.g., C:\inetpub\wwwroot\osticket).
+-Extract Files: Unzip the osTicket files into a folder under your IIS web root (C:\inetpub\wwwroot\osticket).

 -Set Permissions: Ensure C:\inetpub\wwwroot\osticket\include\ost-config.php is writable by IIS.